SMC242/uni-notes/cs/Data Science/Matrices.md

 - All of the [[#Eigenvalues|eigenvalues]] are $\pm 1$

 > [!NOTE]
 > They're referred to as "orthogonal" vectors instead of perpendicular vectors because orthogonality is the more general term.
-It encompasses all coordinate systems whereas perpendicularity is only defined in Euclidean geometry
+Perpendicularity is only defined in 2 dimensions, whereas orthogonality refers to any number of dimensions

 ## Covariance
 - Denoted by $C$ or $\Sigma$